GEK Wiki

 Dual fuel is not turning out to be very reasonable at the small scale.
 So you can either start with a spark engine and have lower than ideal compression ratios, or start with a direct injection diesel engine and convert to spark.

-An outlier in the "convert a diesel realm" is the detroit diesel 2-71. these were common heavy industrial gensets, of near eternal life expectancy.
+An outlier in the "convert a diesel realm" is the detroit diesel 2-71.
+These were common heavy industrial gensets, of near eternal life expectancy.
 Most interestingly for woodgas, they are two stroke, thus do not have intake valves to foul.
 They do, however, have a blower, and that has bearings that might be foulable.
 Not sure if the pressure side of the blower would encourage tarry gas into the bearing housing.
 Here's one dealer of these: http://affordablepower.com/Generators.htm

 The best DIY options: